shmup/lazyjournal/README.md

 lazyjournal
 ```

-If the current user does not have rights to read logs in the /var/log directory or access to Docker containers, then these windows will be empty.
+If the current user does not have rights to read logs in the `/var/log` directory or access to Docker containers (or the containerization system is not installed), then these windows will be empty.

 ## Build